calebowski/acedisparity/aceideas.md

 BITS TO DO:
 - make top panel slightly narrower to give more space to ace
 - make it clear ace leads to disparity issues
-- fast slow med needs to be highlighted in plots
+- fast slow med needs to be highlighted in plots - DONE
 - rewrite ace bit, make it clear that relative majority rule is more conservative, strict majority rule is permissive, write 100x matrices for sample
-- perhaps takeaway the scaled likelihood bit
+- perhaps takeaway the scaled likelihood bit - DONE
 - write hamming as ancestral state error
 - make it clear that y axis is good vs bad
 - perhaps draw a line across 0
+- make it clear that no majority rule propagates uncertainty.

+on the bar charts, the state 0/1 needs to be larger.